tursilion/vgmcomp2/Players/libgbavgm2/readme.txt

 This links together the GBA playback code into a single linkable library.
 Link with <<tbd>>

 There are two players involved.
 The SN player will standalone, but the SFX player will also bring in SN.
 All players will share the common decompression code.

-Since this player will leave the GBA's digital channels alone, more than likely you will only use the standalone SN player.
+This player runs an emulation of the SN sound chip at 11khz on DirectSound A, using Timer 1 for frequency and Timer 2 for refill.

 -----------------------
 BASIC: getting it setup